 Sunday, August 25, 2019

-The vibrant cave paintings primarily consist of human figures and many animal species, giving a unique perspective into the relationship between humans and their environment.
-Recently, talented local photographer, Josafat de la Toba, visited the cave creations and shared with us his amazing photographs.
+Moreover, the vibrant cave paintings primarily consist of human figures and many animal species.
+This gives a unique perspective on the relationship between humans and their environment.
+Recently, local photographer Josafat de la Toba visited the cave creations.
+Below you will find some of the amazing photographs he shared with us.

 Lastly, cave paintings are part of the larger Sierra de San Francisco mountain range.
 These works divide into four main groups.
 These include Guadalupe, Santa Teresa, San Gregorio and Cerritos.
 In total, the art covers an area of 183,956 hectares (454,565 acres) with over 400 sites recorded.

 Celebrate and discover the history and wonder that Cave Paintings in Baja California has to offer.
 Join Costa Palmas on this adventure, won’t you?